Scientific progress – and the nation’s health – depends on NIH funding growing reliably every year.

 Credit: Lydia Polimeni, National Institutes of HealthCredit: Lydia Polimeni, National Institutes of Health

-The National Institutes of Health is America’s medical research agency and the largest public funder of biomedical research in the world.
+The National Institutes of Health (NIH) is America’s premier medical research agency and the largest public funder of biomedical research in the world.

-NIH’s investments act as an economic multiplier in local economies, set the standard for innovation and discovery across the globe, and spark scientific advances that improve the understanding, treatment, and prevention of thousands of costly and devastating diseases.
+NIH’s investments act as a multiplier in local economies, set the standard for innovation and discovery across the globe, and spark scientific advances that improve the understanding, treatment, and prevention of thousands of costly and devastating diseases.

 Why We ACT

-Even with recent Congressional investments in NIH, less than one percent of the federal budget goes to medical research, and NIH’s purchasing power remains below what it was in 2003.
-If NIH funding had kept up with biomedical inflation, it would receive millions more than it does today–money that could be funding life-saving research projects.
+Medical research accounts for less than one percent of the federal budget, and NIH’s purchasing power remains below 2003 levels.
+If funding had kept up with biomedical inflation, NIH would have millions more today to invest in life-saving research.

 Therefore, we must ACT!